Any time you have a job interview, you’re very likely to hear interview questions like, “tell me a time when you failed.”

 Any time they ask a question that requires a story (which definitely includes a question like, “tell me about a time when you failed”), they’re looking to see whether you can tell a clear story and get from point A to point B without getting sidetracked.

-Do this by sounding like you appreciate the lesson you learned and are happy to have learned it (even though experiencing a failure is NOT fun at the time…)
+Try to sound like you appreciate the lesson you learned and are happy to have learned it (even though experiencing a failure is NOT fun at the time…)

 If you do those things, you’ll have a great answer that will impress the interviewer when they ask you to describe a time you failed.